Abiorh001/filecrypt/README.md

 The system is containerized using Docker, allowing for easy deployment and scaling.
 Each component runs in a separate container, facilitating modularity and scalability.
 Docker Compose can be utilized to manage multiple containers as a single application.

+## Client Services/SDK for Developers
+Developers can seamlessly integrate the File Encryption System into their applications and systems using the provided Client Services/SDK.
+This ensures efficient collaboration and interoperability.

+## Educational Information Section
+To enhance user understanding and promote best practices, the File Encryption System includes an educational information section.
+This section covers key topics such as:

+- Key generation best practices
+- Encryption process awareness
+- Benefits and security considerations of email integration
+- Leveraging scheduling features effectively
+- Best practices for key management
+- Benefits of file organization and tagging
+- Clear communication on size limits
+- Understanding the limits associated with free accounts
+- Importance of activity logs and auditing
+- Security measures and continuous enhancement efforts

 ## Conclusion

-The File Encryption System provides a robust and secure solution for users to manage their encrypted files.
+The File Encryption System stands as a secure, user-friendly solution for managing encrypted files.
 Its modular monolithic architecture, coupled with Dockerization, ensures scalability and easy deployment.
-Regular security audits and continuous improvement based on user feedback contribute to maintaining a high level of security and user satisfaction.
+Continuous improvement, based on regular security audits and user feedback, maintains a high level of security and user satisfaction.
+The provision of educational resources empowers users with the knowledge needed for secure and effective use of the system.